Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 		Volume control in read-only mode by default.
 		Marker for ALSA mixer support.

-0x030000:	Thermal and fan sysfs attributes were moved to the hwmon
+0x030000:	Thermal and fan sysfs attributes were moved to the woke hwmon
-		device instead of being attached to the backing platform device.
+		device instead of being attached to the woke backing platform device.
 =========	===============================================================